HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ```

 In this example the DTD defines that a `note` element must contain `to`, `from` and `message` elements, and each of those contains text data (`#PCDATA`).

+DTDs can be defined inline within the document or loaded from an external source — a distinction that becomes important when we explore advanced exploitation techniques.

 ## What are Entities